mdefy/ngx-markdown-editor/README.md

 ### 2. Configure an existing item

-You can adjust built-in for you needs by defining an item with a name included in `NgxMdeItemName`.
+You can adjust built-in items for you needs by defining an item with a name included in `NgxMdeItemName`.
 You do not have to specify all item properties, but can simply adjust only a subset of them, the rest will keep their default values.

 For example, if you want to give the `toggleBold` item a new shortcut (default: `Ctrl-B`) as well as change the tooltip, then proceed as following: